-Analysis | The era of uncomfortable inflation is here, and it’s already changing the economy
+Analysis | The real reason inflation is becoming so worrisome: It’s getting in our heads

-News this week that U.S. inflation is running at a 13-year high of 5.4 percent confirmed what many Americans already know as they juggle their own budgets: food, energy and shelter costs are all rising rapidly, adding to the strain they were already dealing with, from high costs of hard-to-find goods such as cars, dishwashers and washing machines.
+News this week that U.S. inflation is running at a 13-year high of 5.4 percent confirmed what many Americans already know as they juggle their budgets: Food, energy and shelter costs are all rising rapidly, adding to the strain Americans were already dealing with from the higher costs of hard-to-find goods such as cars, dishwashers and washing machines.

 While policymakers debate how long higher prices will last — what “transitory” inflation means — the real question is how American families and businesses are going to react to this new era of uncomfortable inflation.
 What is the psychological impact of this jump in so many prices after years of low inflation?
 Are people’s behaviors going to shift?